Today I look at tools available for podcasters to help them produce a better show.

 Beginners Guide Interview Style _ At first this one was “meh” what is the first thing, second thing, but then it had this question, “What is the perfect mindset for a beginner podcaster at this point that would virtually guarantee their success?” and I went, “That's a good question.”

-Book Review Non-Fiction – Kind of a who, what, why, when and where.
-Nothing earth shattering, but useful for the absolutely newbie.
+Book Review Non-Fiction – Kind of a who, what, why, when, and where.
+Nothing earth-shattering, but useful for the absolute newbie.

 Faq – Probably my favorite style.
 Lots of good questions